Marine and Environmental Systems

 - Artificial reefs of the Mexican Caribbean

-- Design and construction of a remotely operated surf rover
+- Design and construction of remotely operated vehicles (flyers and crawlers)

 - Design and construction of autonomous underwater vehicles